typeless-dev/typeless-documentation/docs/stt/sdks/cpp.md

 ## Install

-First of all, clone https://github.com/zaphoyd/websocketpp which is a header-only library.
+First of all, clone [https://github.com/typeless-dev/typeless-stt-js](https://github.com/typeless-dev/typeless-stt-cpp).

+Then, clone https://github.com/zaphoyd/websocketpp which is a header-only library.

 Then, install portaudio and openssl: